effortless-ao/whitepaper/README.md

 ## 1. Introduction
 As decentralized applications (dApps) and Web3 projects proliferate, developers increasingly need scalable and efficient backend solutions.
 Traditional blockchains have been slow, costly, and unsuitable for large-scale data storage and frequent access.
 Arweave introduced AO computer to address some of these limitations, enabling immutable message logs that developers can compute on-demand to derive application states.

 Effortless AO builds on this foundation, providing a comprehensive SDK and a user-friendly platform to simplify the creation and management of AO-based databases.
-Our goal is to make decentralized backends as easy to use as traditional databases, providing the benefits of immutability, transparency, and scalability without the typical challenges associated with blockchain-based storage.
+These tools will allow you to easily start building your decentralized backends without even diving deep into smart contracts and web3 stuffs.
+Build your web3 apps with web2 DX! ☺️

 ## 2. Problem Statement
 - ## 2.1 Limitations of Traditional Blockchains